 The Texas Tenors new album RISE was released on Sept.
-8, 2017.
+8, 2017 and debuted at #1 on the Billboard Classical Chart.
 RISE is the quintessential collection of music for the classical crossover genre.

 RISE features a 65-piece orchestra and full choir with original orchestrations.
 From John Denver’s “Take Me Home, Country Roads” to “E lucevan le stelle” from Puccini’s Tosca, RISE showcases the wide-ranging talent of JC Fisher, Marcus Collins and John Hagen, who pour their heart and soul into favorites such as “Desperado,” Bruno Mars' “Just the Way You Are” and a stirring rendition of “God Bless America.”
 The new album also features a duet with Rock & Roll Hall of Fame Inductee Bill Medley of The Righteous Brothers on the iconic “You've Lost That Lovin' Feelin'.”
 Along with the title song, The Texas Tenors debut several more originals including the haunting ballad “I Don't Want to Let You Go” and the electrifying, boot scootin’ “Bootdaddy.”

 THE TEXAS TENORS PBS SPECIAL RISE

 America’s favorite tenors are back with RISE, an all-new concert filmed in stunning 4K

 resolution at the beautiful Grand 1894 Opera House in Galveston, TX.

 Would you like to inquire about booking The Texas Tenors?
 For a prompt response call (713) 900-5642.
 We also encourage you to send us an email using our contact form.